LaithAlamat/Async-Inn/README.md

 - ### Amenities

 The Amenities has and ID and Name as a primary key because each one must be unique than the other

+## Tuesday 3/5/2022
+For today, Lab14 was done and we did tha navigation properties of the project and the routing

+we added the capability of adding and deleting an amenity to and from a room in the room controller

+POST: api/Rooms/{roomId}/{amenityId}
+DELETE: api/Rooms/{roomId}/{amenityId}

+We also added the ability to add a room to a hotel or delete a room from a hotel
+DELETE: api/HotelRooms/{hotelId}/Rooms/{roomNumber}
+PUT: api/HotelRooms/{hotelId}/Rooms/{roomNumber}